StrangeRanger/bash-style-guide/Examples/example-2.md

 if [[ $supported = false ]]; then
     echo "${_RED}Your operating system/Linux Distribution is not OFFICIALLY supported" \
         "the installation, setup, and/or use of NadekoBot$_NC" >&2
-    read -rp "Would you like to continue with the installation anyways? [y/N] " choice choice=$(echo "$choice" | tr '[A-Z]' '[a-z]')  # Convert user input to lowercase. case "$choice" in
+    read -rp "Would you like to continue anyways? [y/N] " choice choice=$(echo "$choice" | tr '[A-Z]' '[a-z]')  # Convert user input to lowercase. case "$choice" in
         y|yes) clear -x; execute_master_installer ;;